SSWConsulting/SSW.Rules.Content/rules/brainstorming-team-allocation/rule.md

 In order to make the Brainstorming day as productive as possible, set up the PowerPoints using a template.

-1. Create new Teams team for the Brainstorming day E.g. Sydney Brainstorming 2023
+1. Create a new Teams team for the Brainstorming day E.g. Sydney Brainstorming 2023
 2. For each team, create a folder in the Files tab
 3. Use a Brainstorming PowerPoint template to create a PowerPoint for each team
 4. https://www.ssw.com.au/rules/rules-to-better-brainstorming/#presentations

-Having all the presentations in one location (Teams team) makes it easy to collaborate and ensures they wont be lost.
-It also means all the presentations can happen on a single device, instead of switching laptop every presentation which can be slow and lead to AV issues.
+Having all the presentations in one location (Teams team) makes it easy to collaborate and ensures they won't be lost.
+It also means all the presentations can happen on a single device, instead of switching laptops every presentation which can be slow and lead to AV issues.

 ## Share the teams with the company